gfe--gluten free easily

 And no matter how much I have thought that I would be wise and eat in moderation when I have opened a jar of Nutella in the past, that has simply never happened.
 Never ever.
 Are you with me on that?

-Okay, maybe it has happened when I was using Nutella to make Flourless Peanut Butter Nutella Sandwich Cookies for an event.
-That’s forced self-control in that case, but otherwise, I have had no willpower once I’ve opened a jar of Nutella.
+Okay, maybe it has happened when I was using Nutella to make these Flourless Peanut Butter Nutella Sandwich Cookies for an event.
+That was forced self-control in that case, but otherwise, I have had no willpower once I’ve opened a jar of Nutella.

 Finally, yesterday I took an idea that had been planted in my head by a blogger friend, Jules (GF Jules).
 I brought that idea to life in the creation of this Double Nutella; i.e., Homemade Chocolate Hazelnut Almond Spread.
-Jules’ words were: “Be careful when grinding almonds or other nuts, as over-processing will quickly take flour/meal to nut butter!”
+Jules’ words were: “Be careful when grinding almonds or other nuts, as over-processing will quickly turn nut flour or nut meal into nut butter!”

 Now I’ve seen many recipes for homemade “Nutella,” Chocolate Hazelnut Spread, over the years.
 All required starting with hazelnuts.
 Okay, that makes sense, right?
 But I didn’t have hazelnuts and I didn’t particularly want to order them online, roast them, rub the skins off, and process them into hazelnut butter.

 That process seemed way too laborious to me.
-I know … I can be lazy and, admittedly, I might have felt differently if I could have picked up a pound at my local grocery store. (“Might” being the operative word there.)
+I know … I can be lazy and, admittedly, I might have felt differently if I could have easily picked up a pound of them at my local grocery store. (“Might” being the operative word there.)

 But I did have hazelnut flour from Nuts.com … hazelnut flour + the idea planted from Jules’ word of caution = Eureka!
 Yes, I finally realized that I could start with the hazelnut flour versus hazelnuts.
 Oh my goodness, making homemade Nutella-style spread using hazelnut flour was sooo much easier than the alternative!